Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The 6 Possible Causes of Incontinence

-We’ve listed some of the most severe causes at the top of the list.
-Keep in mind that even with treatment, incontinence may still persist in some cases.
+We’ve listed some of the most severe causes at the top.
+Keep in mind that even with treatment, incontinence may persist in some cases.

 1. Bladder Obstructions

 A blockage in the urethra or bladder can occur from bladder stones, cancerous tumors, blood clots, or urethral plugs.
 Immediate veterinary care is required to remove the blockage.
-An untreated blockage can be potentially fatal if the bladder ruptures.
-But you may notice symptoms when the urethra is only partially blocked.
-According to the American College of Veterinary Surgeons (ACVS), dogs may experience these symptoms from a partial obstruction.
+An untreated blockage can be fatal if the bladder ruptures.
+However, you may notice signs when the urethra is only partially blocked.
+According to the American College of Veterinary Surgeons (ACVS), dogs may experience these signs from a partial obstruction.

 • Urinating in tiny amounts